Are you staring down the barrel of your daughter’s first period?

 Basically, puberty was horrifying from start to finish.

-As a parent in 2016, hopefully, life’s a little easier.
+As a parent today, hopefully, life’s a little easier.

 Today I thought I’d share some of my favourite tips and products for pre-teen girls.
 How do you prepare girls for their first period?